ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 On ledger a `Sign Hash` window will be active.
 Navigate to the ledger `Accept` window by using ledger's right button, and then authorize the request by pressing both left and right buttons.

-After that, a summary window for the deployment will be shown:
+After that, the blockchain will be created, taking 1 AVAX from ledger address, and a summary window for the deployment will be shown:

 ```
 +--------------------+------------------------------------------------------------------------------------+